kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ## Alpha
 - API is reviewed and accepted
-- Implement all COSI components to support Greenfield, Green/Brown Field, Brownfield and Static Driverless provisioning
+- Design COSI APIs to support Greenfield, Green/Brown Field, Brownfield and Static Driverless provisioning
+- Design COSI APIs to support authentication using access/secret keys, and IAM.
 - Evaluate gaps, update KEP and conduct reviews for all design changes
 - Develop unit test cases to demonstrate that the above mentioned use cases work correctly

 ## Alpha -\> Beta
+- Implement all COSI components to support agreed design.
+- Design and implement support for sharing buckets across namespaces.
 - Basic unit and e2e tests as outlined in the test plan.
-- Metrics in kubernetes/kubernetes for bucket create and delete, and granting and revoking bucket access.
+- Metrics for bucket create and delete, and granting and revoking bucket access.
 - Metrics in provisioner for bucket create and delete, and granting and revoking bucket access.

 ## Beta -\> GA